QuentinRa/blog.quentinra.dev/programming/web/android/_general/index.md

 #### Device Emulator

-The device emulator allow you to create a virtual device or connect yours.
+The device emulator allows you to create a virtual device or connect yours.
 You may (or most likely will) use

 <div class="row mx-0"><div class="col-9">